Back To All

 Waydev, for example, analyzes your codebase, PRs and tickets to help you bring out the best in your engineers’ work.
 By automatically measuring performance, our dev analytics tool helps you to improve efficiencies, reduce cycle time, and increase development velocity.

-What Are Software Metrics?
+What Are the Key Metrics for Software Development?

 There are different types of software metrics used in software companies: code, productivity, quality and testing, and even customer satisfaction metrics.